 High performers are cut from a different cloth.
-They see the value in strong client relationships, follow up diligently and do whatever it takes to progress a deal.
+They see the value in strong client relationships, follow up diligently and do whatever it takes to progress and close deals.
 If you want to become a high performer, you must constantly push the boundaries, perfecting your sales activities, testing new technologies and finding new approaches to reach and nurture your customers.

-It isn’t an easy task, but to become a high-performing sales rep you need to nail everything in this sales activities list:
+It isn’t an easy task, but to become a high-performing sales rep you need to nail everything in this sales activities list.
+The best way to stay on top of your daily sales activities and ensure you’re doing everything you can to succeed is with sales activity tracking.

 Let’s dive into how you can optimize each of your daily sales activities, how to organize sales activities and what you can do to improve your workflow to become a high-performing sales rep.